 The cause of discoid eczema is unknown.
-There are dry and wet types.
+Some cases are associated with Staphylococcus aureus infection.

-- Minor skin injury such as an insect bite or a burn may start it off.
+- Localised injury such as scratch, insect bite or thermal burn

 Severe discoid eczema may generalise, with numerous small to large itchy lesions appearing all over the body due to autoeczematisation reaction.

 The patches may clear up without leaving a sign.
 However, in darker skins, marks may persist for months.
 These may be dark brown (postinflammatory hyperpigmentation) or paler than surrounding skin (postinflammatory hypopigmentation).

 In most cases, the appearance of discoid eczema is quite characteristic.

 - Bacterial swabs may reveal Staphylococcus aureus colonisation or infection.